 How to Check the Issue?

-It is not that difficult that you think.
+It is not as difficult as you think.
 You can do it by using any search engine or web browser—Right-click on any point of your page.
 And then click on the “browse the code” option.
 You can also do it by using any tool like CodeBeautify.

 Here, you have to find a tag: meta HTTP-equiv=” refresh” content=”10″>.
 If you see this meta tag, then it means that there is an issue.